OpenAT/online/addons-own/fso_rest_api/sphinx_doc/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+.. _fundraising_studio_rest_api:

 Welcome to Fundraising Studio REST API's documentation!
 =======================================================

+Welcome to the documentation of the `Fundraising Studio <https://www.datadialog.net>`__ Rest API.
+To get an overview we suggest to jump right into the :ref:`introduction`!

 .. toctree::
    :maxdepth: 2